KenKundert/nestedtext/README.rst

 When read by *NestedText* both values become 'NO', but the assumption is that *Enrolled* knows how to convert 'NO' to *False*.
 The same is not possible with *YAML* because many possible strings map to *False* (`n`, `no`, `false`, `off`; etc.) and it is hard to know which one was given.
+This particular issue of *YAML* is referred to as its `Norway problem
+<https://hitchdev.com/strictyaml/why/implicit-typing-removed>_` and it is one of
+many that stem from implicit type determination as employed by *YAML*.)

 Fundamentally the issue with *YAML* is a crisis of its own making.
 It reads a language that is inherently ambiguous and so is forced to make decisions it